dotnet/arcade/Documentation/ServiceKPIs.md

 Telemetry on the health of a service should be considered when the service is designed.

-For Azure services, Application Insights is a preferred channel to report telemetry.
+Telemetry storage must be enterprise grade, highly available, and redundant.
+The data must be made available to reporting services.
+Application Insights is a preferred channel with easy integration for Azure services.
+Other storage solutions, like Azure Data Explorer and SQL Server, may also be used.

 As general guidance, consider:

 - Telemetry related to the _value_ the service provides to its users, example:

   - Number of events or triggers
-  - Queries of a particular payload
+  - Queries of a particular endpoint
   - Count of completed tasks

 - Telemetry related to the _health_ of the service, example:

   - Successful and failed operations
   - Unknown events or triggers
   - Malformed payloads